port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

   <TabItem value="gitlab-pr-merge" label="GitLab">

-  Below is how the deployment tracking can be done in GitLab using the MR merge strategy:
+  Below is a demonstration of how deployment tracking can be implemented using the MR merge strategy:

   **Example**: